ICA1

 Islet cell autoantigen 1 is a protein that in humans is encoded by the ICA1 gene.

 This gene encodes a protein with an arfaptin homology domain that is found both in the cytosol and as membrane-bound form on the Golgi complex and immature secretory granules.
-This protein is believed to be an autoantigen in insulin-dependent diabetes mellitus and primary Sjogren's syndrome.
+This protein is believed to be an autoantigen in insulin-dependent diabetes mellitus and primary Sjögren's syndrome.
 Alternatively spliced variants which encode different protein isoforms have been described; however, not all variants have been fully characterized.